Graviton19/CS6212_DesignAndAnalysisOfAlgorithms/README.md

 - `matplotlib`
 - `numpy`

-You can install dependencies with:
+You can install dependencies and run the program with:
 ```bash
 pip install matplotlib numpy
 python experiment.py